AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 Refer to [Command Summary](#command-summary) for the list of commands and their formats.

-### Listing all contacts and properties: `list`
+### Listing all contacts or properties: `list`

-Resets any active filters and shows the complete list of contacts or properties.
+Resets any active filters of both contact list and property list.

 Both contact and property cards display an ID field which represents the Universally Unique Identifier (`UUID`) of that contact or property.
 This `UUID` will be used for other commands.